 Orthopedic footwear is a general term for shoes that are manufactured with certain characteristics and features that support the mechanics and structure of the foot.
-This usually includes a good rigid midsole and outsole, firm heel counter, removeable insole to accommodate custom orthotics, and are available in a variety of widths and shapes to fit various foot types.
+An orthopedic shoe usually includes a good rigid midsole and outsole, firm heel counter, and removable insole to accommodate custom orthotics.
+Orthopedic shoes are typically available in a variety of widths and shapes to fit various foot types.

-As a result, most insurance companies today will only cover the costs to Modify Orthopedic Footwear, or the second option would help cover the cost of Custom-Made Orthopedic Footwear, which can cost anywhere from $1200-3000 depending on the type of shoe and materials used.
-Most insurance plans will not cover the full costs of a custom-made shoe, so a good shoe modification is a cheaper alternative and can provide just as good benefits.
+As a result, most insurance companies today will only cover the costs to 1) modify orthopedic footwear, or 2) help cover the cost of Custom-Made Orthopedic Footwear, which can cost anywhere from $1200-3000 depending on the type of shoe and materials used.
+Most insurance plans will not cover the full costs of a custom-made shoe, so a good shoe modification is a cheaper alternative and can provide benefits that are just as good.
 Depending on the type of shoe modification and materials used, it will usually cost anywhere from $50-300 per shoe.

-Orthopedic shoe modifications can be performed on most footwear, whether they are your work boots, walking shoes, running shoes, dress shoes, and sandals.
+Orthopedic shoe modifications can be performed on most footwear, whether they are your work boots, walking shoes, running shoes, dress shoes, or sandals.
 They may also be combined with your custom-made foot orthotics.
-You should always consult a Podiatrist or Pedorthist to see whether or not the shoe and shoe-modification is appropriate for your feet.
+You should always consult a Podiatrist or Pedorthist to see whether or not the shoe or shoe modification is appropriate for your feet.

 Forefoot Rocker Sole: this modification helps to unload the forefoot by reducing first ray dorsiflexion and pressure during toe-off.
-This is very useful for patients with arthritic conditions of the big toe such as Hallux Limitus, Hallux Rigidus, patients who have toe fusions, bunion surgery, or forefoot ulcers.
+This is very useful for patients with arthritic conditions of the big toe such as Hallux Limitus, Hallux Rigidus, patients who have toe fusions, underwent bunion surgery, or who have forefoot ulcers.